A diagrammatic representation of Evidential Pluralism Evidential Pluralism is a theory of causal enquiry. It maintains that:

 • So, evaluating causation requires scrutinising both association studies and mechanistic studies, where available (‘study pluralism’).

-For a quick introduction to Evidential Pluralism and its applications, see
+For a quick introduction to Evidential Pluralism, see this handout, or this podcast.

 Focus on Evidential Pluralism, The Reasoner 15(6), 2021.